psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 │    Grid Square:     n/a                   ││                                 │
 └───────────────────────────────────────────┘└─────────────────────────────────┘
 ```
-Try to move your GPS receiver.
+If you have, after a while, `NO FIX`- try to move your GPS receiver to a better view of the sky.

 ## gpsmon
 The `gpsmon` command connects to the `gpsd` server and displays output about the connected GPS.
 You should see a list of satellites on the left (0 through 11) along with S/N ratios (some should be in the 30s or higher if you have good antenna placement).
 You should see values for “Latitude” and “Longitude”.
 If you have a good antenna positioning and you’re in the USA, you should see “FAA: D” in the middle box.
 The middle bottom box should also indicate a PPS value (a decimal number, which should be very small if your time on your machine is close to correct).